souzamarlon/R6WomenInLeague-mobile/README.md

 To clone and run this application, you'll need [Git](https://git-scm.com), [Node.js v10.16][nodejs] or higher + [Yarn v1.13][yarn] or higher installed on your computer.

-<b>You'll also need to setup and run a Postgres and a Redis database and insert the access informations into a .env file, based on a .env.example file that is provided in the backend, front-end folders.</b>
+<b>You'll also need to setup and run a Postgres, mongoDB and a Redis database and insert the access informations into a .env file, based on a .env.example file that is provided in the backend, front-end folders.</b>

 From your command line: